our personal coffee guide

 What a fun and warm welcome!

-Plus: One of their Single Origin Coffees comes from a farm called „San Pedro“, which happens to be the name of the farm of our all time favourite coffee (so far).
+Plus: One of their Single Origin Coffees comes from a farm called „San Pedro“.
+What also happens to be the name of the farm of our personal all time favourite coffee.
 Not the same farm, but that still counts as a sign, doesn’t it?

-They do light to medium roasts, to emphasise the natural, subtle and complex flavours of the coffee – just how we like it.
+They do light to medium roasts, to emphasise the natural, subtle and complex flavours of the coffee.
+Just how we like it.
 All their seasonal changing coffees are sourced from privately owned farms and co-operatives.
 Their main goal is to establish fair, sustainable and long-term relationships with the farmers.
-Whenever you buy one of their branded „Relationship Coffees“ you can be sure, that they are directly sourced and the farmers are paid at least 25% over the official fair trade price!
+Buying one of their „Relationship Coffees“ you can be sure, they are directly sourced and the farmers are paid at least 25% over the official fair trade price!
 Enough of the fan talk, check it for yourself and let the coffee speak!

 Small Batch Coffee Roasters